 "A point of view can be a dangerous luxury when substituted for insight and understanding." - Marshall McLuhan, Canadian Communications Professor

 Top Procurement Report Examples

-Now that we’ve explored the benefits of procurement reporting and showed some tips in conducting procurement analysis, we’re going to look at the 3 primary dashboards associated with the order, supplier, and fulfillment-based activities of a business.
+Now that we’ve looked at how to create a procurement report, explored the benefits of procurement reporting, and studied a range of essential procurement analysis tips, we’re going to look at the four primary dashboards that demonstrate the business-boosting power of a purchasing reporting template in action.

 1. Procurement KPIs Report